-These science kits for kids bring science to life through hands-on projects that touch on a variety of sciences.
+These kits bring science to life for kids through hands-on projects that touch on a variety of disciplines.

 What kind of world will our children grow up in?